IndrajeetPatil/Advanced-R-exercises/_book/Function-operators.md

       if (wait > 0) Sys.sleep(wait)
     }

-    # update the time in the parent environment when the function finishes
+    # update the time in the parent frame for the next run when the function finishes
-    # for the next run
     on.exit(last_time <<- Sys.time())

     f(...)